Nick Maton Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.9 K/9, which ranks 11th in the league.
+- The Red Sox pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.

-- The Red Sox have a 5.57 team ERA that ranks 26th across all league pitching staffs.
+- The Red Sox's 5.37 team ERA ranks 25th among all MLB pitching staffs.

-- Red Sox pitchers combine to surrender the fifth-most home runs in baseball (14 total, two per game).
+- The Red Sox rank 24th in baseball in home runs allowed (14 total, 1.8 per game).

-- Houck (1-0) makes the start for the Red Sox, his second of the season.
+- The Red Sox will look to Crawford (0-1) in his second start of the season.

-- His most recent time out came on Sunday against the Baltimore Orioles, when the right-hander tossed five innings, surrendering three earned runs while giving up five hits.
+- In his last appearance on Monday, the righty threw four innings against the Pittsburgh Pirates, allowing seven earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.